 That is why I thought it would be appropriate to chat with you all about flea season and share what I have learned to prevent our pets and home get infested with annoying fleas.

 The biggest carriers of fleas are opossums, raccoons, and feral cats.
-Then when the dog walks to the lawn and plays in the backyard the fleas hop onto them and that is when the cycle starts.
+Then when the dog walks to the lawn and plays in the backyard, the fleas hop onto them, and that is when the cycle starts.

 Fleas avoid high-traffic areas, so be sure to hit baseboards, under furniture, under cushions, and anywhere your pets sleep or spend time.
 If your pet rides in your car with you, vacuum your car, too.

 The flea season products make adult fleas sterile, kill larvae, and cause eggs not to hatch.
 It is available as a pill from your veterinarian and requires a prescription as a dog or cat needs a physical exam and testing before taking the medication.

 Are you ready to tackle flea season?

 - Bone Broth Beef Picadillo for Dogs Recipe - February 4, 2021

 - Dog Walks and why adding them to the daily routine - February 24, 2020

 - LIFE magazine – Dogs Love and dependence - February 20, 2019

 23 thoughts on “Flea Season Prevention Tips for Pets”